Sex-specific height-correction of weight in a population with ethnic groups that differ in stature—the SAMINOR 1 Survey: a cross-sectional study

 Abstract

-Background: Body mass index (BMI, weight/height2) is a common proxy for body fatness, but it is negatively correlated with height.
-In Norway, the ethnic Sami people have had higher BMI and lower height than their non-Sami peers.
+Background: Body mass index (BMI, weight/height2) is a common proxy for body fatness, but it is negatively correlated with height, particularly in women.
+In Norway, the ethnic Sami people, and especially women, have had higher BMI than their non-Sami peers.
+However, Sami and non-Sami differ substantially in stature.
 This article aimed to examine if previous findings of higher obesity measures in Sami compared to non-Sami persist when applying an adequately height-corrected weight index.

 Methods: We estimated a sex-specific height-corrected weight index—the Benn index—that is, weight/heightp where p is estimated from log(weight)-log(height) regression.
 We used data on 15 717 men and women aged 30 and 36–79 years who participated in the SAMINOR 1 Survey (2003–2004).
 Correlations between height and weight and the indices BMI and Benn index were calculated using Pearson’s correlation coefficient.

-Results: BMI and height had a modest, negative correlation.
+Results: Sami were on average 5.8 cm shorter than non-Sami.
+BMI and height had a modest, negative correlation that was stronger in women than in men.
 Analyses were stratified by sex due to a statistically significant interaction (sex * log(height), p<0.001).
 There was no interaction with ethnicity (ethnicity * log(height), p=0.07 in women and p=0.24 in men).
 The p (95% confidence interval) in Benn index (weight/heightp) was estimated to 1.29 (1.21, 1.38) in women and 1.90 (1.83, 1.98) in men.
 Higher BMI in Sami compared to non-Sami was most evident in women, but Benn index did not differ by ethnicity in either sex.

-Conclusion: Previous findings of higher obesity measures in Sami than in non-Sami may be biased.
+Conclusion: Previous findings of higher obesity prevalence in Sami than in non-Sami may be biased.
 Future studies should take into account the marked height differences between these groups when comparing obesity indices.

 Creative Commons License